 #3 Write Your First Blog Post & Setup Your Content Plan

-Now that you have your site up and running we need to create a content plan for your site and on top of that, I’m going to show you how to create your first blog post.
+Now that you have your site up and running, we need to create a content plan for your site, and on top of that, I will show you how to create your first blog post.
 This is where the rubber hits the road in creating a successful blog.
-This is also the method I use to create my content plan and write my blog post.
+I also use this method to create my content plan and blog post.

 So how do we come up with the content to write?
-We could use all kinds of expensive keyword tools or even Googles keyword tool but there is actually a much simpler method than all of this.
+We could use all kinds of expensive keyword tools or even Google’s keyword tool, but there is a much simpler method than all of this.

 One Big Mistake to Avoid Before We Go Any Further

 This is where keyword research comes in.
-On top, to that, you need to create content that is helpful and in the rest of this section, I am going to show you how to do this.
+On top of that, you need to create helpful content, and in the rest of this section, I will show you how to do this.

 How to Find the Right Keywords for Your Blog

-I have a dart board in my basement and it’s the first thing I could think of.
-So I type how to darts in the search bar just like the image below and this is what I get.
+I have a dart board in my basement, and it’s the first thing I could think of.
+So I type how to darts in the search bar just like the image below, which is what I get.

-In the example above we can see all kinds of ideas, you can write articles on from how to aim darts, how to play darts, to how to hold a dart.
+In the example above, we can see all kinds of ideas.
+You can write articles on how to aim darts, play darts, and hold a dart.
 These are all great ideas that people are typing into the search engine and looking for an answer.

-When we scroll down the page we come to a list of questions in Google.
+When we scroll down the page, we see a list of questions in Google.

-As you can see we have a whole list of questions that we could write articles on from should you spin your darts, to how do you score in darts?
+As you can see, we have a whole list of questions that we could write articles on: Should you spin your darts, so how do you score in darts?

-And then when we scroll down to the bottom of the page and we see another list of options.
+And then, when we scroll down to the bottom of the page, we see another list of options.

 How to Develop Your Content Plan

 So now that you understand how to find article ideas take a moment to find a good 30 to 50 ideas.
-For this, I like to put them in an excel spreadsheet so I can organize them but anything will work.
+For this, I like to organize them in an Excel spreadsheet, but anything will work.
 Below is a chart I put together on the dart topic.

 Side Note: If you have a new site it may take upwards of 8 months for your article to rank on Google and start driving in traffic.

 So how do you check an article idea to see how difficult it is?
-You do a search on Google.
+You search on Google.

-When we investigate the results we find the first two results have content on them but the sites look a bit dated like they were made back in 1995 which is a good sign that nobody is actively pursuing this phrase.
-The third article is a Reddit article which is a good sign and the fourth article is a forum.
+When we investigated the results, we found the first two results have content on them, but the sites look a bit dated, like they were made back in 1995, which is a good sign that nobody is actively pursuing this phrase.
+The third is a Reddit article which is a good sign, and the fourth is a forum.

-When you see a Reddit or forum search result they are user-generated content which means Google can’t find a good article to put in the top 10 which means this would be an easy article for you to write about.
+When you see a Reddit or a forum search result, they are user-generated content, which means Google can’t find a good article to put in the top 10, which means this would be an accessible article for you to write about.

 I batch my content into three areas.

 #1 No Competition.
-These are typically the article ideas that have little to no competition like the example I just gave.
+Like my example, these are typically article ideas with little to no competition.
 These articles are usually just answering a question.
 The article is roughly 1500 words and gives a clear and concise answer to the question in the article.

 #2 Medium Competition.
 The next level of competitiveness is a medium level of competition.
-These articles typically have some tougher search results but still offer a chance to rank however you will have to step things up a but with a well-written article around 2500 words.
-These articles also work well for list post and competitive answer post.
+These articles typically have more brutal search results but still offer a chance to rank.

-As you go through your list do like I just did and do a search to see what the competition is like for each term.
-If you see a lot of big authority sites in the top ten mark it a high competition article.
+As you go through your list, do as I did and search for the competition for each term.
+If you see a lot of big authority sites in the top ten, mark it a high-competition article.

-Finally, if all you see is a few small niche sites, a Quora forum post, Yahoo answers, or a Reddit post then those terms will likely be very easy to rank for.
+Finally, if all you see is a few small niche sites, a Quora forum post, Yahoo answers, or a Reddit post, those terms will likely be very easy to rank for.

 By this point, you should have your list of topic ideas and the level of competition written next to it.
 Now it’s time to write your content.
-In this section, I’m going to share a few tips I’ve learned to help you write your content.
+In this section, I will share a few tips I’ve learned to help you write your content.

-One of the biggest mistakes I see people make is not giving the answer to an article until the very end.
-Rather I like to do this in the very beginning of the blog post.
+One of the biggest mistakes I see people make is not answering an article until the end.
+Instead, I like to do this at the beginning of the blog post.

-Now you might be thinking but I want people to read the whole blog post.
-The problem with putting the answer at the very end of the article is that people feel like the article may be a bit boring and leave before they get to the answer.
+You might be thinking, but I want people to read the whole blog post.
+The problem with putting the answer at the end of the article is that people feel it may be boring and leave before they get to the answer.

-If you give them the answer right of the bat then the visitor will feel like they’ve gotten value from you.
+If you give them the answer right off the bat, the visitor will feel like they’ve gotten value from you.

 For example, if I were writing an article on Should I Spin My Darts, my answer paragraph would be something like this